 You may also have to get a little personal and compare your room with those of local hotels and other accommodation facilities.
 Naturally, if your room is bigger, more modern, more furnished or contains extra conveniences such as a Wi-Fi, Jacuzzi etc, you may want to charge more.
 Airbnb also does recommend price but it will come down to what you truly feel your space is worth.
 Again, do not charge too low as it will create an impression of low-quality services, or charge too high as you will scare away potential guests

 No matter how much you chomp at the bit to try and explain how luxurious your accommodation space is, you will notice that you may never win any guests because people are more enticed by photos as opposed to simply texts.
-For this reason, you need o ensure you take skillful photos of your facility.
+For this reason, you need to ensure you take skillful photos of your facility.
+Don’t forget to make your home Airbnb ready before taking photos.

 This calls for creativity so instead of just taking one-dimensional photos of the living room, try to get more angles of the room and employ professional photography skills such as using portrait and landscape techniques to clearly get the message out.
 Once you are done with the inside, venture outside and take a photo against a pleasant landmark such as a beach.
 Also, ensure the photo captures the status of the road infrastructure as guests will be more drawn to your place when they know there is a reliable road network in and out.